-3.5.
-Replication factor & blockchain "full nodes"
+3.3.
+Replication Factor & Blockchain "Full Nodes"

 A modern distributed DB is designed to appear like a single monolithic DB, but under the hood it distributes storage across a network holding many cheap storage devices.
 Each data record is stored redundantly on multiple drives, so if a drive fails the data can still be easily recovered.
 If only one disk fails at a time, there only needs to be one backup drive for that data.
 The risk can be made arbitrarily small, based on assumptions of how many disks might fail at once.
-Modern distributed DBs typically have 3 backups per data object, a replication factor of 3 [43].
+Modern distributed DBs typically have three backups per data object, i.e. a replication factor of 3 [45].

-In contrast, Bitcoin has about 6,500 full nodes [44]-a replication factor of 6,500.
+In contrast, Bitcoin has about 6,500 full nodes [46]-a replication factor of 6,500.
 The chance of all nodes going down at once in any given hour (assuming complete independence) is $(1/8760)^{6500}$, or 10^{-25626} .
 The chance of all nodes going down would occur once every 3,000 billion years.
 To say this is overkill is to put it mildly.

 Of course, hardware failure is not the only reason for lost data.
 Attacks against the nodes of the network have a much higher probability of destroying data.
-A well-targeted attack to 2 or 3 mining pools could just remove 50% of the computing power from the current Bitcoin network, making the network unusable until the next adjustment to POW complexity, which happens about every two weeks.
+A well-targeted attack to two or three mining pools could remove 50% of the computing power from the current Bitcoin network, making the network unusable until the next adjustment to POW complexity, which happens about every two weeks.

-3.6.
+3.4.
 Strengths and Weaknesses

-Let's review the strengths and weaknesses of DBs that use Paxos-style distributed consensus algorithms.
+Let's review the strengths and weaknesses of DBs that use distributed consensus algorithms such as Paxos.

 Strengths.
-As discussed above, Paxos is a proven consensus algorithm that tolerates benign faults and extensions for Byzantine tolerance have been reported.
+As discussed above, Paxos is a field-proven consensus algorithm that tolerates benign faults (and extensions for Byzantine tolerance have been developed).
 It is used by "big data" distributed DBs with the well-documented ability to handle high throughput, low latency, high capacity, efficient network utilization, and any shape of data, including table-like SQL interfaces, object structures of NoSQL DBs, and graph DBs, and they handle replication in a sane fashion.
-Derivatives like Raft make distributed consensus systems easier to design and deploy.
+Raft, a Paxos derivative, makes distributed consensus systems easier to design and deploy.